 Foreign language study increases students' awareness of their own values and beliefs.
 Classes in literature and civilization acquaint students with the masterpieces in the foreign culture.
-When coordinated with studies in other departments, the major will satisfy students with widely differing career goals: working in international business, law, or industry; performing government service; teaching in elementary or secondary schools; continuing language studies in graduate school; working for museums; doing research in original languages; serving in the tourism industry; working in the health care or social service professions.
+When coordinated with studies in other departments, the major will satisfy students with widely differing career goals: working in international business, law, or industry; performing government service; teaching in elementary or secondary schools; continuing language studies in graduate school; working for museums; doing research in original languages; serving in the tourism industry; working in the healthcare or social service professions.

 - Program Credits: 34

 201, 202, 203, 204 or 205, 306, 309, 310, 330 or 331, 345,401 and any other upper division courses (300 or 400) to attain 34 credits.
-Traditional Spanish majors are allowed to take a maximum of two of the courses specifically designed for the Interpreting Certificate or minor in Translation; these courses are: SPN 334, 335, 340, 341, and 350.
+Traditional Spanish majors are allowed to take a maximum of two of the courses specifically designed for the Interpreting Certificate or minor in Translation; these courses are SPN 334, 335, 340, 341, and 350.

 - Required Auxiliary Courses: none

 Some required courses for the major will be completed abroad.
 An immersion experience (SPN 310) is required for a Major.
-Some required courses for the major can be completed abroad if the student decides to study in a Spanish-speaking country but approval of the chiar will be required.
+Some required courses for the major can be completed abroad if the student decides to study in a Spanish-speaking country but approval of the chair will be required.
 The Secondary Teaching Major requires 307.